mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 ## Dungeon

 We're going to get a head start on generating a world by using a dungeon generator library, [mikewesthad/dungeon](https://github.com/mikewesthad/dungeon).
-It's my updated fork of [nickgravelyn/dungeon](https://github.com/nickgravelyn/dungeon) with a few new features that I wanted for the demo.
+It's my updated fork of [nickgravelyn/dungeon](https://github.com/nickgravelyn/dungeon) that has a few new features, along with being published on npm.
 It's a pretty simple, brute force dungeon generator.
-Using a few user supplied parameters, it progressively builds a dungeon room-by-room starting at the center of the map.
+You give it some configuration info, and it randomly builds a dungeon room-by-room starting at the center of the map.

 You can load the library via a [CDN](https://www.jsdelivr.com/package/npm/@mikewesthad/dungeon), by downloading the script, or through npm ([install instructions](https://github.com/mikewesthad/dungeon#installation)).
-Once you've got it loaded, you'll have a `Dungeon` class that you can use like this:
+Once you've got the library loaded, you'll have a `Dungeon` class that you can use like this:

 ```js
 const dungeon = new Dungeon({